Floorp-Projects/Floorp/browser/installer/windows/docs/InstallerBuild.rst

 Both the full and stub installers are built through a similar process, which is summarized here along with references to the relevant bits of code.

-Most of this procedure is done in `makensis.mk <http://searchfox.org/mozilla-central/source/toolkit/mozapps/installer/windows/nsis/makensis.mk>`_.
+Most of this procedure is done in `makensis.mk <http://searchfox.org/mozilla-central/source/toolkit/mozapps/installer/windows/nsis/makensis.mk>`_ and in the `mach repackage <https://searchfox.org/mozilla-central/rev/2b9779c59390ecc47be7a70d99753653d8eb5afc/python/mozbuild/mozbuild/mach_commands.py#2166>`_ command.

-0. The application has to be in a packaged state, so the equivalent of ``mach package`` is run.
+0. A prerequisite is for the application to be in a packaged state, so ``mach package`` first creates a release-style package and puts it in ``$OBJDIR/dist/firefox``.
 1. All required files are copied into the instgen directory.
 This includes .nsi and .nsh script files, plugin DLL files, image and icon files, and the 7-zip SFX module and its configuration files.
 2. The NSIS scripts are compiled, resulting in setup.exe and setup-stub.exe (if building the stub is enabled).
 3. The 7-zip SFX module is run through UPX.